RaghavAbboy/MVP/README.md

-# A Twitter Trend Analyzer
+# Uber Critic
+Be the ultimate Movie Critic!